San Bernardino 59 Below average

 What's it like Living in San Bernardino?

-Living in San Bernardino can be a great experience for anyone moving to the town.
-Having said that, in the state of California, there are many incredible places to live, so choose wisely!
+Living in San Bernardino can be a positive experience for anyone moving to the area.
+Having said that, in the state of California, there are many desirable places to live, so choose wisely!
 When searching for a new neighborhood, several factors play a vital role in determining its suitability.
 Safety should be a top priority, ensuring a secure environment with low crime rates.
 Proximity to your workplace or school helps minimize commuting time and allows for a better work-life balance.
 Availability of essential amenities such as parks, coffee shops, restaurants, grocery stores, and healthcare facilities contributes to convenience and well-being.
 Access to reliable public transportation options facilitates easy commuting and connectivity.
 Additionally, considering the sense of community and the overall atmosphere that resonates with your lifestyle and preferences fosters a harmonious living experience.
-Finding the best places to live in San Bernardino and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, health & safety, employment and other important metrics.
+Using the livability score which includes data from categories like crime, cost of living, commute, employment, you can easily compare the best places to live in San Bernardino and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare San Bernardino to California and the national average.

-San Bernardino real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in San Bernardino.
-The median home price for San Bernardino homes is $272,600, which is 33.4% lower than the California average.
-If we take a closer look at the affordability of homes in San Bernardino, we’ll see that the home price to income ratio is 5.5, which is 14.1% lower than the California average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in San Bernardino is actually affordable.
+The median home price for San Bernardino homes is $478,027, which is 34.7% lower than the California average.
+If we take a closer look at the affordability of homes in San Bernardino, we’ll see that the home price to income ratio is 6.4, which is 16.9% lower than the California average.

 Best Places to Live in and Around San Bernardino